 We called on Andy for help with our little Boston Terrier, who had developed a tendency to become aggressive towards other dogs while he was on the lead.
 Andy came round to the house and carefully assessed our dog.
 He really knew his stuff and immediately could tell us where we were slipping up.
 He gave us a detailed plan of action and encouraged us to start with the basics.
 After a week or so of beginning the training, I became impatient and really wanted to get to grips with my dog's aggression.
 At no charge, Andy met us at a park and spend a long time with us, really giving us the tools we needed to be able to start tackling the problem ourselves.
 Of course, it's a slow process and Andy make no pretences that he had a fast cure, but he did give us the confidence to persevere.
 Now, just a few months on, we have noticed a huge difference in our dog's behaviour and it really is thanks to Andy's advice.
 He's approachable and honest and genuinely loves dogs - we would definitely recommend him to anyone wanting help with their dogs.

 The training programme is being followed.
 We thought your visit was a valuable one.
 It has provided us with a lot of knowledge on different methods to deal with behaviour.
 We also think your post-consultation follow up is of a high standard.
 The comprehensive report was well structured and enlightening.
 I will keep you updated with the training progress.
 Thanks

 I contacted Andy regarding my Labrador, Bailey and his behaviour of barking and not really being able to socialise with people that he did not know, I had a home visit from him, which was very helpful, as he has shown me how to train Bailey to make him become more of a social able dog.
 Am working on his training with him now and I am finding he is showing signs of improvement.
 There is still a long road to travel but with the training methods giving.
 Im positive me and Bailey will get there.

+Olly, our Border collie is just over a year now and in that time have attended many obedience classes.
+Olly picked up the basic commands very quickly but we continued to struggle with on lead walking and jumping up on people.
+Then Olly began barking at us at home, he didn't seem to like the word 'no' and wanted constant attention.
 I came across the Dog Sense website by chance and boy am I glad I did!!!
 Andrew helped me understand that Olly was not an aggressive dog but had a lot of unspent energy that needed to be released.
 He taught me that off lead training led to better on lead walking and also let Olly release all that energy.
 I was very nervous about letting Olly off his lead initially but since working with Andrew my confidence has increased tenfold.
 What a difference in Olly now!
 I have a much happier dog who is behaving much better at home and who I love watching running around having fun!
 I have had a few heart stopping moments but on the whole Olly's recall is very good and on lead walking is improving.
 I would love another dog and if or when I decide to go ahead I will go straight to Andrew for training.